Common signs of someone who may be suicidal

 With this in mind, simply being there for someone, providing them with someone to talk to and to confide in and demonstrating that they are loved and valued can make a lot of difference.
 It is also important to seek professional medical help if you or anyone you know is showing signs of being suicidal.

-But what should people be looking out for?
+But what are typical suicide signs and thoughts from people and what should you be looking out for?
 What are some of the key signs of suicidal behaviour?

 Let’s take a look at some signs that could be symptoms of a wider problem.

 What to look for: Early Signs Someone is S